Mexican novelist Carlos Fuentes dies at 83

 "They know they need migrant Mexican labor, without which their harvests, services and many aspects of life would go to ruin," Fuentes once said, calling U.S. policy a farce.

-Mexican President Felipe Calderon and other political and cultural leaders also paid tribute to Fuentes on Tuesday.
+Mexican President Felipe Calderon and other political and cultural leaders also paid tribute to Fuentes, whose remains will lie in Mexico City's Palace of Fine Arts on Wednesday to allow people to pay their last respects.

 "I profoundly regret the death of our beloved and admired Carlos Fuentes, writer and universal Mexican," Calderon wrote on his Twitter account.

-"Carlos Fuentes was one of the most brilliant writers of the 20th century in Mexico," said Mexican writer and essayist Enrique Krauze.
+"Carlos Fuentes was one of the most brilliant writers of the 20th century in Mexico," Mexican writer and essayist Enrique Krauze said.

 PROLIFIC

 The prolific Fuentes said he never suffered from writer's block.
-He told Spain's El Pais newspaper earlier this month that he had just finished one book and was already starting another.
+He told Spain's El Pais newspaper during a recent visit to Buenos Aires t h at he had just finished one book and was already starting another.

 "My system for staying young is to work a lot, to always have a project on the go," he said in the interview, published on Monday.
 "Here among my books, my wife, my friends and my loves, I have plenty of reasons to keep living."